Cherry Poppin' Daddies: Reception, criticism and influence

 In their native Oregon, the Daddies have been called "a Northwest institution", having been inducted into the Oregon Music Hall of Fame in 2009.
 The Register-Guard has credited the band with shaping Eugene's alternative musical culture in the 1990s, while Eugene Weekly added likewise, "when some people think of the Northwest music scene, they think of grunge.
 If you're a Eugenean, however, you might think of swing, thanks to [the] Cherry Poppin' Daddies".
 Seattle's The Rocket commented on the band's influence in 1997, stating "[t]he Daddies were busting out the swing before the Squirrel Nut Zippers, stirring cocktails before Combustible Edison and skating the ska before Sublime ... the band shakes out an incredible variety of sounds with peerless verve and polish."

 The Daddies performing at Eugene's W.O.W.
 Hall in 2008.
 The Register-Guard has described the historic music venue as "the house that the Daddies built".

 Together with the controversies surrounding the early years of their career, the band have also attracted a fair amount of professional criticism in their home state.
 The Portland Mercury have been frequent detractors of the Daddies, deriding them as "at best, an edgeless recycle of a rather particular musical fashion movement; at worst, a self-conscious parody of the genre they purport to love", while the Willamette Week, in an article detailing the band's polarizing reception, described the negative consensus of the Daddies as "an annoying white-boy funk rock band who, seeing the opportunity, milked the swing revival for all it was worth".
 Jazz critic and author Scott Yanow vociferously criticized the band as the choice "whipping boy for the Retro Swing movement" in his 2000 book Swing!, writing them off as "a punk rock band who has chosen to masquerade as Swing, at least until a better fad comes along", spotlighting the Daddies' "mediocre" rhythm section and profane lyricism as a case for making them "a band to avoid".

 The Daddies are more widely recognized, however, as one of the first bands to revive swing music in the musical mainstream, helping spearhead the swing revival of the late 1990s which paved the way for the larger successes of Big Bad Voodoo Daddy and the Brian Setzer Orchestra.
-Although the Daddies have been cited as an influence on ska punk bands the Mad Caddies and Spring Heeled Jack U.S., SF Weekly once claimed the group has "never gotten the accolades it deserves" for their eclectic funk-ska repertoire.
+Although the Daddies have been cited as an influence on ska punk band the Mad Caddies, SF Weekly once claimed the group has "never gotten the accolades it deserves" for their eclectic funk-ska repertoire.
 The Phoenix New Times expressed similar sentiments, listing the "woefully unsung" Daddies as among the bands that defined the Northwest's "alternative to alternative", "[delivering] rock with more complexity than three-chord guitar riffs and social critique without heavy-handed cynicism".
 In a 2008 retrospective feature posted on RollingStone.com's The Capri Lounge, a blog run by the editors of Rolling Stone magazine, the Daddies were declared as "one of the most misunderstood bands of the nineties".